-The string libraries were not optimized for this space padding, and added considerable overhead in some use cases.
+The string libraries were not optimized for this space padding, which added considerable overhead in some use cases.

 The padding semantics varied between character sets, some of which were not padded to their full length.

-The transformed string could become quite large, even without space padding; some Unicode 9.0 collations can transform a single code point into 100 bytes of character data or more.
+The transformed string could become quite large, even without space padding; some Unicode 9.0 collations can transform a single code point into 100 bytes or more of character data.

-Subsequent MD5 hashing consisted mainly of padding with spaces, and was not particularly efficient, possibly causing additional performance penalties by flush significant portions of the L1 cache.
+Subsequent MD5 hashing consisted mainly of padding with spaces, and was not particularly efficient, possibly causing additional performance penalties by flushing significant portions of the L1 cache.

-Collations provide their own hash functions, which hash the string directly without first creating a normalized string.
-In addition, for Unicode 9.0 collations, the hashes are computed without padding.
+A collation provides its own hash function, which hashes the string directly without first creating a normalized string.
+In addition, for a Unicode 9.0 collation, the hash is computed without padding.